ronjajoesch/dh2642/README.md

 # Lab 4 using VUE JS

+## PLEASE ENSURE TO fill the API_KEY variable inside the services/config.js file, otherwise it won't work.

 > A Vue.js project
 ## Build Setup